CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Scenarios_Guide.md

 ### Remove Spot Instances

-We cannot merge any code into the release repo meant to be used in production that is using Spot Instances.
+We cannot merge any code into the release repo meant to be used in production that is using spot instances.
 These can be unreliable and will lead to clusters going offline during production runs.
 We should be using them to save costs in development but when it is time to merge the scenario code we must ensure we remove the use of spot instances.

 ### Ensure Trigger is Configured